syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/ButtonEditEvents.md

 The below code changes the alignment of the button that is clicked at runtime.

-{%highlight c#%}
+{% tabs %}
+{% highlight c# %}

 this.buttonEdit2.ButtonClicked +=new ButtonClickedEventHandler(buttonEdit2_ButtonClicked);

-private void buttonEdit2_ButtonClicked(object sender, ButtonClickedEventArgs e)
+private void buttonEdit2_ButtonClicked(object sender, ButtonClickedEventArgs e) {

-{

 //Changing the button alignment of the clicked button
     e.ClickedButton.ButtonAlign = ButtonAlignment.Left;
 }

-{%endhighlight%}

-{%highlight vbnet%}
+{% endhighlight %}

+{% highlight vb %}

 AddHandler Me.buttonEdit2.ButtonClicked, AddressOf buttonEdit2_ButtonClicked
 Private Sub buttonEdit2_ButtonClicked(ByVal sender As Object, ByVal e As ButtonClickedEventArgs)

-    'Changing the button alignment of the clicked button

-    e.ClickedButton.ButtonAlign = ButtonAlignment.Left
+'Changing the button alignment of the clicked button e.ClickedButton.ButtonAlign = ButtonAlignment.Left
 End Sub

-{%endhighlight%}
+{% endhighlight %}
+{% endtabs %}

 ## Border Events

 The below table list the events that are raised for border changes.

 <table>
 <tr>